graphql-java-generator/graphql-maven-plugin-project/README.md

 __The interesting part is that graphql-java-generator is just an accelerator: you don't depend on any library from graphql-java-generator__.
 So, it just helps you to build application based on [graphql-java](https://www.graphql-java.com) .
 If the generated code doesn't fully suit your needs, you can take what's generated as a full sample for graphql-java usage, based on your use case.
 You can then update the generated code, where it's not compliant for you.
 And that's it.
 The only thing, there, is that we would like to know what was not correct for your use case, so that we can embed it into next versions.
 Or perhaps, if it's just a matter of documentation, to better explain how to use it...

+## Availibility

+The generator is currently available both as a Maven plugin and as a Gradle plugin:
-The generator is currently available as a maven plugin.
-A __Gradle plugin__ is available in the [graphql-gradle-plugin-project](https://github.com/graphql-java-generator/graphql-gradle-plugin-project).
+* The __Maven plugin__ is available in the project ([graphql-maven-plugin-project](https://github.com/graphql-java-generator/graphql-maven-plugin-project))
+* A __Gradle plugin__ is available in the project [graphql-gradle-plugin-project](https://github.com/graphql-java-generator/graphql-gradle-plugin-project).
 It offers exactly the same functionalities.

 ## Aim of this project